 Update: Good news!
-Volatages over 253V are no longer being experienced as UK Power network have installed/activated an overvoltage protection circuit, as well monitoring equipment at the transformer.
+Volatages over 253V are no longer being recorded as UK Power network have installed/activated an overvoltage protection circuit, as well monitoring equipment at the transformer for the lower end of the village.
+You may view the current live voltage here.

 Other than the usual power-line flickering and brief power outages during heavy weather, the church end of West Wickham has been experiencing periodic but sustained over-voltages above the legal tolerance (253V – marked in RED on the graphs below).
 While most domestic appliances are capable of handling over-voltages for brief periods, sensitive electrical items such as a LED lights commonly fail.